KaarleJ/ToDo-app/todo-server/README.md

-This is an empty directory for now.
-The plan is to build the backend with Spring Boot.
+This directory contains the backend for the ToDo-App built with Spring Boot.